appscode/blog/content/post/stash-v2021.10.11/index.md

   - etcd
 ---

 We are very excited to announce Stash v2021.10.11.
-In this release, we are introducing NATS and ETCD addons for Stash.
-We have also added TLS support for Redis Addon.
+In this release, we are introducing NATS and ETCD add-ons for Stash.
+We have also added TLS support for Redis Add-on.

 In this post, we are going to highlight the major changes.
 You can find the complete changelog [here.](https://github.com/stashed/CHANGELOG/blob/master/releases/v2021.10.11/README.md)

-## Introducing NATS Addon
+## Introducing NATS Add-on

-In this release, we have added NATS to our Stash addons family.
+In this release, we have added NATS to our Stash add-ons family.
 Now, you can backup your NATS Jetstream server running inside Kubernetes using Stash.
-We have added the addon version 2.6.1 for NATS.
+We have added the add-on version 2.6.1 for NATS.
 You should be able to backup any NATS server of 2.x.x series.

 Related resources: